Obama And GOP Continue Old Battle: Activist Vs. Limited Government

-In short, the president was arguing the nation could not afford not to make the investments.
-Meanwhile, Ryan's position was that it couldn't afford to make them.
+In short, the president was arguing that the nation could not afford not to make the investments.
+Meanwhile, Ryan's position was that it couldn't afford to make them, period.

-Essentially, what the nation was treated to was a continuation of an ideological fight that goes back to the start of the nationc.
+Essentially, what the nation was treated to was a continuation of an ideological fight that goes back to its founding.
 Clear away all the mind-numbing talking points and it was the age-old fight over just how strong or weak the federal government should be.

-And while the Tucson mass shootings made the night more introspective than such nights tend to be in Washington, partisanship might have been somewhat tamer than normal but kind of in the way of a performing circus lion.
-You still don't want to turn your back on it.
+The Tucson mass shootings made the night more introspective than such nights tend to be in Washington.
+But the partisanship was tamer in the way of a performing circus lion: You still don't want to turn your back on it.

-As Obama and his aides had indicated for days, the president's speech was heavy on the need for the federal government to make investments necessary, he said, to assure the U.S. can compete successfully in the global economy of the 21st Century.
+As Obama and his aides had indicated for days, the president's speech was heavy on the need for the federal government to make investments he said were necessary to assure the U.S. can compete successfully in the global economy.